How to Become a Chartered Financial Analyst (CFA)?

 The 3 Levels of CFA Exam

-If you meet the requirements for candidates and you register for your level 1 exam, you’re on the right track to becoming a CFA charterholder.
-Now, you need to take and pass all the 3 levels of CFA exam:
+If you meet the entrance requirements for candidates and you register for your level 1 exam, you’re on the right track to becoming a CFA charterholder.
+Now, you need to take and pass all the 3 levels of the CFA exam:

 This order is not random.
 You start with level 1 and continue with level 2 only if you pass level 1.
 The level 3 exam cannot be taken unless you pass the other two exams.
 That is why you can't register for your next exam before you know whether you passed or failed the one you’ve just taken.
 Which doesn’t mean you cannot study for your next exam before you register.

-Requirements for Becoming a CFA Charterholder
+Work Experience Requirements for CFA Charterholders

 To become a CFA charterholder & earn your CFA designation, you must: